 Apply via the Common App

-Apply to more than 130 Coalition for College schools that support lower-income, under-resourced, and first-gen students.
+Apply to more than 150 Coalition for College schools that support lower-income, under-resourced, and first-gen students through Scoir.

 Scholarships & Aid

 At Rollins, international applicants are eligible for both academic scholarships and need-based financial aid.
-Explore all of our scholarships, which for international students range from $10,000 per year all the way up to full tuition.
+Explore all of our scholarships, which for international students range from $15,000 to $32,000 and even full tuition for extremely competitive candidates.
 Rollins is one of only a few U.S. colleges that offers need-based aid to international applicants.
 The first step in determining if you qualify for need-based financial aid is to apply to Rollins.